How to Translate Your Ministry Experience for Corporate Jobs: Step-by-Step Guide for Former Pastors (part 2)

 The purpose of using the correct wording is twofold:

 First, you’ll likely apply to some jobs that use an ATS (applicant tracking system).
-Those systems automatically filter resumes looking for key words that show up in the resumes of people with desired experience.
+Those systems automatically filter resumes looking for keywords that show up in the resumes of people with desired experience.

 Second, the words you use will either set off alarm bells that yell “do not hire, they don’t know what they’re doing!” or they will create the feeling of confidence that they should get to know you better, regardless of your pastor experience.